paulskie123/healthtracker_phase2/README.md

 - Improve validation and add CSRF protection.
 - Add a password reset flow.
 - Add roles beyond the default patient account.

----

-This README was written to describe the app clearly and naturally, without sounding too formal or robotic.